 Grants to Greater Cleveland, Ohio nonprofits and government agencies to enhance the quality of life for residents of Lake, Geauga, and Cuyahoga Counties.
-Applicants for large grant requests must submit an initial inquiry by July 15, 2018.
+Applicants for large grant requests must submit an initial inquiry prior to submitting a full application.

 Priority is given to programs in the following areas:

 - Health and Human Services

 In general, the Foundation gives priority to those projects that improve access to services and programs for vulnerable and underserved populations; strengthen nonprofit organizations; test new ideas and different partnerships; and support policy and advocacy.

 Capital requests (such as those for buildings, land, or equipment), are supported when they meet certain stringent criteria.
 Capital projects must advance areas of impact help to meet a compelling community need, and offer a broad social benefit.

 The Foundation does not predetermine funding levels.
 Applicants should request the amount that meets the needs of the program, and at a level that is consistent with the organization’s capacity and other anticipated or received support.